sainturb/waa-august-2022-final-project/README.md

 	* Tags with location.
 	* Average time spent to find a job per gpa range.
 	* Add at least 4 more charts as you see fit.
-*   All delete operations should be a soft deletion.
+* ✅ (Completed) All delete operations should be a soft deletion.
-* Log all user activities on the system.
+* ✅ (Completed) Log all user activities on the system.
 	* Optional: Log data before/after for update operations.
 * ✅ (Completed) Limit login attempts.
 If a user try to login with an invalid password more than 5 times, the system will lock the user and make it unable to login for 15 minutes.